MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ### What happens to data shared to Microsoft 365 Groups?

-Data shared to an Microsoft 365 Group does not appear in the **Shared with me** section.
-Microsoft also does not notify users that they are now a member of an Microsoft 365 Group.
+Data shared to a Microsoft 365 Group does not appear in the **Shared with me** section.
+Microsoft also does not notify users that they are now a member of a Microsoft 365 Group.

 >[!Note]
 >This is a limitation of Microsoft 365 Groups and cannot be changed on our end.
 The user must navigate to the appropriate group within either their Outlook Desktop Client, or by logging into their prefered email through **outlook.office.com**.